Planning a Graveside Cremation Service

 With the popularity of cremation continuing to rise, so too is the different disposition methods for the cremated remains.
 For many years, people would simply store their loved one’s ashes in an urn within their home.
 However, many families are now opting for a graveside service for the burial of ashes.
 This option allows friends and families of the deceased to have the body cremated and then hold a formal ceremony where the ashes are buried.

 Cremation Graveside Services

 Burial or interment are the two primary methods of disposition for cremated remains.
-Both methods allow for friends and family to gather and hold a formal service prior to the remains being cared for.
+Both methods allow for friends and family to gather before the remains are cared for and hold a formal service.

 Burying cremated remains can occur in one of two ways.
 The first is having the ashes spread loosely within the ground.
 The second option is to bury the ashes in an urn similarly to burying a casket.

 If your family would like to spread the ashes, many cemeteries offer community gardens that the ashes can be spread throughout.
 This is commonly referred to as a scattering garden.
 Another popular way to spread the ashes are to plant them with a memorial tree or plant.
 Spreading the ashes has been shown to have many positive effects on the environment including enhancing plant growth.
 For many people, planting the ashes in a garden or with a tree represents new life and the deceased’s spirit living on through nature.